Perspective | The Audubon Naturalist Society is flush with a new donation: Composting toilets

 As nice as the comfort station is, it’s only one part of the $2.5 million renovation just completed at the Audubon Naturalist Society.
 The main aim was to create a nature trail accessible to people in wheelchairs or with other mobility issues.

 That’s a group that may eventually include all of us.
-Even the so-called “able-bodied” are one twisted ankle or broken hip — or simply a few years — from appreciating a trail such as this one.
+Even the so-called able-bodied are one twisted ankle or broken hip — or simply a few years — from appreciating a trail such as this one.

-“I’ve watched our members age,” Lisa Alexander, executive director at ANS, told me on a recent “green-carpet” tour of the trail.
+“I’ve watched our members age,” Lisa Alexander, the society’s executive director, told me on a recent “green-carpet” tour of the trail.
 “People who used to be avid hikers and birders start to lose mobility.”

 Now anyone can amble through woods and meadows on a quarter-mile trail with no steep inclines.
 It’s wide enough for two wheelchairs to pass in opposite directions.